Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 But Gary Cooper is great.

-Cooper's a great surname.
+Cooper's a great surname, big fan.

-that's a great fact.
+That's a great fact.

-Thanks so much,
+Thanks so much, Rachel.

 That's great, Rachel.